openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/instance_segmentation.rst

 This tutorial reveals end-to-end solution from installation to model export and optimization for instance segmentation task on a specific example.
 On this page, we show how to train, validate, export and optimize Mask-RCNN model on a toy dataset.

+To learn more about Instance Segmentation task, refer to :doc:`../../../explanation/algorithms/segmentation/instance_segmentation`.

 .. note::

   To learn deeper how to manage training process of the model including additional parameters and its modification, refer to :doc:`./detection`.